TechxArtisanStudio/Openterface/docs/faq.md

 ### **Can the Openterface Mini-KVM support file transfers between the host and target device?**

    - Yes, the Openterface Mini-KVM includes a switchable USB-A port shared between the host and target devices.
-With a USB flash disk plugged into this port, files are able to transfer between host and target by following steps:
+With a usb stickdisk plugged into this port, files are able to transfer between host and target by following steps:
-      1. Mount a USB flash drive on host, when the small black switch is on the side of host type-c port, then
+      1. Mount a usb stick drive on host, when the small black switch is on the side of host type-c port, then
       2. Copy the files onto this mounted drive.
 After copying,
       3. Unmount the drive without physically unplugging it; Instead,
       4. Simply flip the small black switch to other side.
 This action switches the USB-A port's connection to the the target.
 Next,
-      5. Mount the flash drive on the target device and copy/move files off the drive, completing the transfer process of files from host to target.
+      5. Mount the usb stick on the target device and copy/move files off the drive, completing the transfer process of files from host to target.

       This method can also be used in the opposite direction.